na-stewart/ULibSync/README.md

 -- Crosschecks original table with an updated table and returns the values that are different.

 log(msg, id, level, err)
--- Used to log ULibSync activities. err is optional and only used when the log level is an error.
+-- Used to log ULibSync activities. err is optional and only used when the log level is a warning or above.
 -- 10: DEBUG | 20: INFO | 30: WARNING | 40: ERROR | 50: CRITICAL
 ```